 Second observation—My grand daughter’s immediate reaction to Alta.
 She hates driving on winding roads because she gets car sick.
 She was a little green when Alta loomed before us.
-Her entire demure changed.
+Then her entire demure changed.
 The blush returned to her cheeks.
 She smiled so big I thought her cheeks would burst and jumped out of the jeep before her grandpa could bring the vehicle to a complete stop.

 “I love this,” she said.
 “I want to live here.
 I’m home.”

 The pictures I took of her show her dreamy eyed and trapped in the fourth dimension of time—past, present, and future.
 She appears to be connecting with an unseen energy who loves that she has found him.